 Ty Cobb becomes the first major leaguer to collect 4,000 career hits.
-The 40-year old A's outfielder reaches the milestone with a double in Philadelphia's 5-3 loss to the Tigers at Shibe Park.
+The 40 year-old A's outfielder reaches the milestone with a first-inning double off Sam Gibson in Philadelphia's 5-3 loss to the Tigers at Shibe Park.

 The Yankees’ American League record-tying nineteen-game winning streak, which began on June 29, comes to an end when Detroit right-hander Fred Hutchinson blanks New York, 8-0, at Briggs Stadium.
 The Bronx Bombers will run away with the Junior Circuit flag, after compiling 31 victories during a span of 34 games.

 In an eleven inning 12-11 victory over the A's, Pat Seerey hits four home runs in one game.
 The White Sox outfielder's last homer comes in the final inning of the game.

 After the first two Cubs get on base in the bottom of the ninth inning at Wrigley Field, Phillies rookie right-hander Robin Roberts appears to pitch out of trouble by getting the next two batters out.
 The 21 year-old hurler and future Hall of Famer, however, proceeds to hit the next two consecutive batters, Phil Cavarretta and Andy Pafko, with a pitch, giving Chicago a 3-2 walk-off victory.